snorreralund/sds/readings.md

 - Grolemund, Garrett and Hadley Wickham.
 2016. "[R for Data Science](http://r4ds.had.co.nz/)".
 Read chapters 3, 4 and 9.
 Browse chapter 15.

 - Imai, Kosuke.
 2016. *A First Course in Quantitative Social Science*.
-Read chapter 4 part 1-3.[^rnote]
+Read chapter 4 section 1-3.[^rnote]

 [^rnote]: You will notice that Kosuke Imai uses the base `R` package much more frequently than we do.
 We will instead write `R` code that follows the "tidyverse" approach to data analysis.
 We do not expect you to repeat every line of code in the chapter, but you should have a rough idea of what each line of code does.